Brexit standoff continues before EU summit

 Top officials at the European Commission also discussed on Monday the EU's contingency plans in case of a no-deal scenario.
 This is also expected to be discussed by EU affairs ministers on Tuesday in Luxembourg.

 Some member states are keen for the EU commission to publish its plans but for different reasons.
-France, for instance, wants to make sure that the UK understands and feels the pain of Brexit, while others more exposed to the Brexit fallout, such as Denmark, Belgium want to update their own parliaments on preparations.
+France, for instance, wants to make sure that the UK understands and feels the pain of Brexit, while others more exposed to the Brexit fallout, such as Denmark or Belgium want to update their own parliaments on preparations.

 French president Emmanuel Macron hit a conciliatory tone on Monday, saying at a press conference that progress is possible in the next days.